starbops/openstack-ansible-woc/README.md

 Installation
 ------------

 Firstly, configure variables in `group_vars/all` to suit your need.
 All the variables are introduced briefly in the last section.
+Another important place that you must take a look at, it `Vagrantfile`.
+You might want to change the hostname of the VM.
+Just in case it won't collide with other existing VMs' hostnmae.
+And the VM image (box) specified in the config file should be imported before you start up the VM.
+The last thing to check is the private network setting.
+If the network segment is changed, corresponding values in `group_vars/all` must be changed, too.

 Currently the project supports two providers: